collective/collective.geo.geographer/collective/geo/geographer/README.rst

     >>> geo.crs is None
     True

+Check whether geo referenceable object has coordinates or not
+    >>> geo.hasCoordinates()
+    False

 Now set the location geometry to type *Point* and coordinates *105.08 degrees West, 40.59 degrees North* using :func:`setGeoInterface <IWritableGeoreference.setGeoInterface>`